Organic Garden Watering Cheat Sheet

 Peppers- Keep the organic garden bed evenly moist through germination.
 After transplanted, keep soil evenly moist but not soaking wet.
 Peppers prefer a hot, dry climate.

 Potatoes- Prefer well drained soil.
-Water heavily when needed, but let the soil dry considerably between waterings.
-Mulching will help reduce waterings.
+Water heavily when needed, but let the soil dry considerably between watering.
+Mulching will help reduce watering.

 Sweet potatoes- Same as potatoes (water deeply every 7-10 days).